- /About Webb

 [email protected], @crhames1, 469-302-6014

 The Webb Library is constantly buzzing and full of excitement.
-As we move into a digital society, our students are learning more than ever, and equipped with the latest technology to help prepare them to interact with the global community.
+As we move into a digital society, our students are learning more than ever, and are equipped with the latest technology to help prepare them to interact with the global community.

 The Webb Learning Commons

 Welcome to the Webb Elementary Learning Commons (formally known as the Library Media Center).
 Today’s Learning Commons is designed to serve all members of the Webb community and is very different than the library you or I may have experienced in our schooldays.
-Students still visit the Learning Commons to gather reading and research materials, however, the environment and way our students use the library has changed in many ways.
+Students still visit the Learning Commons to gather reading and research materials, however, the environment and way our students use the library have changed in many ways.
 A Learning Commons is a place for experts and learners to come together to engage with information and create new understandings.
 Its flexible space allows individuals, small groups, and classes to visit at their own convenience.
-The distinctive feature of the open commons is that it’s a place where teachers can demonstrate the very best teaching and learning practices in the school and others can observe excellence in action.
+The distinctive feature of the open commons is that it’s a place where teachers can demonstrate the best teaching and learning practices in the school and others can observe excellence in action.
 This orientation will introduce you to the philosophy behind these changes and also show how daily instruction can be supported by the Learning Commons.